samofta/jse-mine/README.md

 # cantinetime
-## Helping reduce queues in cantine lines
+## Helping reduce queues in canteen lines

 This is a project to help reduce lines in school cafeterias and canteens.